10up/Open-Source-Best-Practices/_includes/markdown/Testing.md

 ### Testing against multiple configurations

 The purpose of E2E testing is to ensure the user-facing features work as expected.
 In the WordPress context, we can extend that purpose to "working as expected against supported WP versions and plugins/themes".
-At 10up, we're using GitHub Actions matrix and `wp-env` config override to solve that problem by [generating `wp-env` config](https://github.com/10up/simple-podcasting/blob/develop/tests/bin/set-core-version.js) for [each matrix](https://github.com/10up/simple-podcasting/blob/develop/.github/workflows/test-branch.yml#L30-L31).
-We're doing it for WP core version only, but it can be adapted and updated to handle more complex configurations.
+At 10up, we're using GitHub Actions matrix and `wp-env` config override to solve that problem by [generating `wp-env` config](https://github.com/10up/simple-podcasting/blob/develop/tests/bin/set-core-version.js) for [each matrix](https://github.com/10up/simple-podcasting/blob/7c925cf475c8b924f364d3cd66c0d3634310b7ca/.github/workflows/test-e2e.yml#L17-L21).

 ### Fixing permalinks issue